New Smyrna Beach Flood Insurance (2026): Cost by Zone & How to Buy It

 Is New Smyrna Beach in a flood zone?

 Largely, yes — the City states most of New Smyrna Beach is in the 100-year floodplain.
-The beachside barrier island (32169) is mostly Zone AE with oceanfront Zone VE; the mainland west of the Indian River (32168) has more low-risk Zone X. Always verify the exact FEMA zone for a specific address.
+The beachside barrier island (32169) really is mostly high-risk — measured on the current FIRMs, 56% Zone AE plus 5% VE, with about a third Zone X — which makes it the exception on the Volusia coast (Daytona Beach Shores and the Daytona and Ormond beachsides are all majority Zone X).
+The mainland west of the Indian River (32168) has far more low-risk Zone X. Always verify the exact FEMA zone for a specific address.

 How much is flood insurance in New Smyrna Beach in 2026?